ayrt-n/ruby-chess/README.md

 ## How to use

+The easiest way to play would be online at: https://replit.com/@ayrtonomics/CLI-Chess?v=1

-The game can be run from the command line by simply running:
+Alternatively, the game can be run from the command line by simply running:

 ```
 $ ruby lib/main.rb